Akhilesh29/battery-passport-microservices/README.md

 This repository contains a simplified microservices-based backend system for a digital battery passport platform.
 The stack includes Node.js, Express, MongoDB, Kafka, JWT authentication, and MinIO as an S3-compatible object store.

-The repository supports two deployment modes:

-- `Full local stack`: Docker Compose with MongoDB, Kafka, MinIO, and all four services
-- `Hosted API-only demo`: three web APIs for free-tier hosting, with Mongo-backed document storage and mocked event handling instead of Kafka

 ## Service Descriptions